lllllllillllllillll/DweebUI/README.md

 ## Credit

 * UI was built using HTML and CSS elements from https://tabler.io/
-* Apps template based on Portainer template provided by Lissy93 here: https://github.com/Lissy93/portainer-templates
+* Apps template based on Portainer template provided by Lissy93: https://github.com/Lissy93/portainer-templates
-* Most of the app icons were sourced from Walkxcode's dashboard icons here: https://github.com/walkxcode/dashboard-icons
+* Icons from Walkxcode with some renames and additions: https://github.com/walkxcode/dashboard-icons